Take precautions with hantavirus. Recent cruise ship outbreak spotlights this rare, deadly infection.

 “Ultraviolet light actually kills the virus,” Bryan said.
 “Open up and air out the spaces you’re trying to clean and let the sunlight in before you go in and do anything.”

-Keep mice from nesting in the first place by caulking and rodent-proofing your home, and trap mice that have already gotten inside.
+Keep mice from nesting in the first place by caulking and rodent-proofing your home, and trapping mice that have already gotten inside.

 “Handwashing is important too, as some transmission happens when people clean up, and then touch their mouth, nose or food they’re eating,” Bryan said.

-The virus can also be inhaled, so medical experts with the U.S. Centers for Disease Control and Prevention recommend wearing protective gear if you’re cleaning areas with potential mouse infestations.
+The virus can also be inhaled, so medical experts at the U.S. Centers for Disease Control and Prevention recommend wearing protective gear when cleaning areas with potential mouse infestations.

 And remember that oftentimes, instead of seeing the small, brown deer mice, you’ll just notice signs of their presence.